 In 1934 Congress passed a federal credit union act, which permitted credit unions to be organized anywhere in the United States.
 In 1935, when credit unions were helping Americans through the Great Depression, the treasurer of a Midwestern credit union said that credit unions were “not for profit, not for charity, but for service,” and that philosophy holds true today.

 You can learn more about Credit Unions at https://mycreditunion.gov/about-credit-unions.

 When are you open?

-Kulm and Hazelton offices are open from 8:00 AM to 5:00 PM Monday thru Friday.
+Kulm, Hazelton, and Medina offices are open from 8:00 AM to 5:00 PM Monday thru Friday.

 Our HCU Online web site and mobile banking app allows to check balances and transfer funds any time, 24/7.

 All locations have a 24/7 ATM.

 When do you start your next business day?